alan-maguire/wss/README.md

 the same generation while the original page accesses from the `mmap()` are in the coldest generation.
 Generations are ordered - as in /sys/kernel/debug/lru_gen - from oldest to most recent.

+We noted above that it would be expensive for the kernel to constantly ask how much memory processes are using, but we see here that we get this answer for multi-generational LRU as a byproduct of something the kernel does anyway - aging out old pages.
+And we are in control of the aging, so for a given cgroup we can observe the changing memory access patterns over a chosen time window.

 ## How accurate is it?